 To the left of Nathmulls is another tea lounge Golden Tips - Tea Bar

 offering tea and snacks, as well as packaged Darjeeling teas of various types and grades collected from numerous gardens in Darjeeling.

 Darjeeling Mall with shops lined up on one side

 On the left of Golden Tip is the famous Oxford Book & Stationery

-that has both inside dining and outside seating under umbrellas.
+that has both inside dining as well as outside seating under umbrellas.

-The Mall offers a great opportunity of shopping.
-If you like to know about the shops here and their offerings, check out Shops in Darjeeling Mall
+The Mall offers a great opportunity for shopping.
+If you like to know about the shopping scene here, the various stores and their offerings, go through Shops in Darjeeling Mall

 Mall area always remains open and there is a police vigilance round the clock.
 However it is not advisable to hang around here late at night.
 All shops generally close by 8pm around the Mall.